08 Feb Xanax Withdrawal Timeline

 You might notice a change in your appetite and lose weight during Xanax withdrawal as well, so eating healthy and balanced meals during your recovery is especially important.
 A rehab facility will provide healthy meals and snacks.
 Other strategies, like connecting with fellow recovering addicts, making overall healthy choices and utilizing holistic remedies, as well as follow-up therapy treatments, can also be helpful to avoid relapse.

-It’s important to note that leaving a professional detox program early is almost guaranteed to result in relapse, and relapse during the detox period can be deadly.
-Dealing with Xanax withdrawal is extremely difficult, but there is a light at the end of the tunnel, and the best way to avoid relapse is to stay with your rehab program until your withdrawal symptoms have passed.
+It’s important to note that leaving a professional treatment or detox program early is almost guaranteed to result in relapse, and relapse during the detox period can be deadly.
+Dealing with Xanax withdrawal and detoxing from xanax is extremely difficult, but there is a light at the end of the tunnel to long-term recovery, and the best way to avoid relapse while quitting xanax is to stay with your rehab program until your withdrawal symptoms have passed.